CartoDB/cartoframes/docs/reference/02-Install-Instructions.md

 $ pip install cartoframes
 ```

-cartoframes is continuously tested on Python versions 2.7, 3.5, and 3.6.
+CARTOFrames is continuously tested on Python versions 2.7, 3.5, and 3.6.
 It is recommended to use cartoframes in Jupyter Notebooks (pip install jupyter).
 See the example usage section below or notebooks in the [examples directory](https://github.com/CartoDB/cartoframes/tree/master/examples) for using cartoframes in that environment.

 ### Virtual Environment